get-notch/fde-task/README.md

 - The label may take time to be ready.
 - Think about how you'd handle waiting, retries, failures, and timeouts.
-- You don't need to execute real requests — focus on structure and decision-making.
+- You are expected to ask questions that will make this feature production ready.
+Don't hestitate to reach out.

 **Deliverable:**